clintre/solseek/README.md

 [Features](#features) | [Requirements & Installation](#requirements)

-Solseek is a simple terminal user interface which allows you to browse, search, and manage packages from the Solus packages.
+Solseek is a simple terminal user interface that allows you to browse, search, and manage packages from the Solus packages.
 Packages can be installed, reinstalled, updated, verified, and removed through the interface.
-It is built around the native tools; bash, eopkg, flatpak, etc. to avoid complications.
+It is built around the native tools ( bash, eopkg, flatpak, etc.) to avoid complications.
 It uses the power of fzf for the ui/ux and filtering.

-⚠️ Note: This is a work in progress!

 <p align="center">Click image below to see a short demo video</p>